 Data Erasure: An Essential Component in Data Lifecycle Management

-Secure data erasure forms an integral part of the Data lifecycle management process as it prevents and safeguards an organization from any instance of data breach.
+Secure data erasure forms an integral part of the Data lifecycle management process as it prevents and safeguards an organization from any instance of a data breach.
 Data Controllers and auditors in any organization demand effective tools for managing data erasure at all intervals with structured audit trails.
-Automation of wiping unwanted and redundant files periodically is essential for maintaining security compliance and also help save time, money and mitigate risk of leakage.
+Automation of wiping unwanted and redundant files periodically is essential for maintaining security compliance and also help save time, money and mitigate the risk of leakage.

 Automate Data Erasure Tasks Seamlessly Through BitRaser